-- 1. Put the basil leaves into a mortar and crush them with a pestle until they become a pulp or process the leaves in a food processor until finely chopped.
+- 1. Place the basil leaves in a mortar and crush them with a pestle until they become a pulp or process the leaves in a food processor until finely chopped.

-- 2. Add the garlic and pine nuts and crush repeatedly.
+- 2. Add the garlic and pine nuts and crush or pulse repeatedly until combined.

-- 3. Using a metal spoon, stir in 1/3 cup of the olive oil, followed by the Parmigiano-Reggiano.
-(You may need to transfer the mixture to a bowl to mix.)
-If a more unctuous consistency is desired, add the remaining 2 tablespoons of the olive oil.
-Taste and add salt if required, but remember that Parmesan is salty.
+- 3. Using a metal spoon, stir in 1/3 cup olive oil followed by the Parmigiano-Reggiano.
+(You may need to transfer the mixture to a bowl to easily mix the ingredients.)
+If a more unctuous consistency is desired, add the remaining 2 tablespoons olive oil.
+Taste and season with salt if required, but remember that Parmesan is quite salty.
 Use immediately.
 (If you wish to instead store the pesto, pour it into a sterile jar, top with just enough olive oil to cover the surface, screw on the lid, and tuck it away in the fridge for up to 3 weeks.)